Frequently Asked Questions

 Where does Jobie typically write?

-When he was first starting out he mostly wrote in coffeehouses, which he found to be a public way of doing a private thing.
-These days, however, he's too distracted to work from anywhere other than home.
+When he first started writing, he did so only in coffeehouses, which was a public way of doing a private thing.
+For a while he even believed his sole ambition for becoming a writer was to have an excuse for spending entire days inside of cafés.
+Now, however, he's too distracted to work from anywhere other than home.

 Any tips for other aspiring writers?

-In Jobie's words, "Writing is a job.
-Some days are easy, some days hard.
+In Jobie's words, "Writing is a job, so treat it like one, which is to say, do it every day.
+Some days will be easy, some days hard.
 It takes time, patience, and a hell of a lot of hard work.
-Try to enjoy the process.
-I spent many of my early days taking myself too seriously and missed out on a lot.
+The journey is the reward, so do your best to enjoy the process and to have fun.
+I spent most of my early days taking myself too seriously and missed out on a lot.
 True art shows up in the rewrites.
 Be assiduous.
-My favorite quote regarding this is: 'Beyond talent lie all the usual words – discipline, love, luck – but most of all endurance.'
+My favorite quote regarding this is: 'Beyond talent lie all the usual words – discipline, love, luck – but most of all, endurance.'
 Read voraciously.
 Have heart and faith; neither come easy.
-But most of all, keep your ass in a chair hammering out the words.
-It's the only way to learn the craft.
+But most importantly, plant your ass in a chair and keep hammering out the words.
+I've found that sticking to a daily quota is the best way to discipline yourself.
+For me, I write a thousand words a day, every day.
+I know several other writers who also use quotas (whether it be word count, pages written, or number of hours spent at one's desk).
+Continuous writing is really the only way for those starting out to learn the craft.
 Be skeptical of writing programs.
-They can be very helpful, but it's impossible for a writer to teach you in a two hour lecture what it's taken him or her thirty years to learn."
+They can be very helpful, especially for those who lack self-discipline, but keep realistic expectations; like anything else, what you get out of a writing program is entirely contingent upon what you put into it.
+And understand that it's impossible for a writer to teach you in a two or three hour lecture what it's taken him or her twenty or thirty years to learn."

 What is he working on now?

-He recently finished At Dawn, his debut literary novel, and has begun work on his second novel, The Gates of Pyrrhus.
+Jobie is currently at work on his second novel, titled The Gates of Pyrrhus.

 Who is his literary agent?